 Click on the steps to switch between the different states.
 Click on a "-" step to turn it into a numerical value, click on a numerical value to turn it into a "#".

 Click on the "Oct" field to pitch the note(s) by one octave.
 Click a second time for two octaves.
-A third click will reset the pitch to the default.
+A third click resets the pitch to the default.
+Use the right mouse button to pitch the notes down by one or two octaves.

 You can set the velocity level per step by changing the value of the velocity slider.
 If you edit a "Chord" row pattern, you can also change the strum direction and strum duration per step.